-The NAR runs from Gingin in the South to Kalbarri in the north, east to Mullewa, Perenjori and Kalannie, down the ‘clearing line’ that delineates farming from pastoral land.
+The NAR runs from Gingin in the South to Kalbarri in the north, east to Mullewa, Perenjori and Kalannie along the Local Government Area (LGA) boundaries.

 The coastline and waters (to three nautical miles and including the Abrolhos Islands) also form part of the region.